ahten/codingTasks/Task-T06/README.md

 Task 1 - Holiday

 Objective:
-+ Learn how to create a method/function; it reduce the duplicate code, we can reuse the code by calling the method.
++ Learn how to create a user defined function; it reduce the duplicate code, we can reuse the code by calling the function.
 + def
 + Using Array to store a group of value.